ElkanaRahadian/images-in-readme/README.md

 ## Setup & Installation
 1. Create a new repository
 2. Open issues tab
-3. Create new issuea
+3. Create new issue
 4. Drag the image
 5. Copy the image link
 6. Paste the link in the Readme file

 ## Usage
-Hosted imagae :
+Hosted image :

 ![screenshot for readme example](https://user-images.githubusercontent.com/56164259/67871693-5a7d3580-fb63-11e9-8940-7626cade4852.png)